Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: The system of coupled harmonics

 Rewriting this weak formulation in block form reads

-Here, we use the notation We note that the structural properties of \eqref{eq:weak-Floquet-freq-quadratic}, in particular the G\aa rding inequality of Lemma~\ref{lem:garding-a}, are not preserved by this formulation. \begin{remark} In the fast-time modulated setting in high-contrast media, which was investigated in \cite{FA24}, the magnitude of quasi-frequencies of interest is small, i.e., $\omega\rightarrow 0$ in terms of some asymptotic quantities.
-Reducing \eqref{eq:weak-Floquet-freq-quadratic} to the first order terms with respect to $\omega$ therefore yields the approximate eigenvalue problem
+Here, we use the notation We note that the structural properties of \eqref{eq:weak-Floquet-freq-quadratic}, in particular G\aa rding's inequality of Lemma~\ref{lem:garding-a}, are not preserved by this formulation. \drop{ \begin{remark} \rhc{What is the message of this remark?
+I think it should be dropped} In the fast-time modulated setting in high-contrast media, which was investigated in \cite{FA24}, the magnitude of quasi-frequencies of interest is small, i.e., $\omega\rightarrow 0$ in terms of some asymptotically small quantities \rhc{????}.
+Reducing \eqref{eq:weak-Floquet-freq-quadratic} to the first order terms with respect to $\omega$ therefore yields the approximate linear eigenvalue problem

 This formulation is structurally closer to the quadratic eigenvalue problem (\ref{eq:weak-Floquet-freq-quadratic}) and naturally preserves more of the structure of Lemmas~\ref{lem:bound-a}--\ref{lem:garding-a}.
-A full investigation into the consequences of these properties (and the neglection of the second order term) is, however, beyond the scope of this paper and would be the subject of future research.
-Techniques based on finite elements approximations for eigenvalue problems are found in the review article \cite{B10}. \end{remark}
+However, a full investigation of the consequences of these properties (and the neglection of the second-order term) is beyond the scope of this paper and would be the subject of future research.
+Techniques based on finite element approximations for eigenvalue problems are found in the review article \cite{B10}. \end{remark}}

-In order to fully discretize the system, we combine the truncated system with the following space discretization.